 Pasta with spring vegetables—or, for that matter, any vegetables—has always been a staple of Italian cuisine.
 But Sirio Maccioni, the renowned Italian restaurateur who has owned Le Cirque for decades, claims to be the one to baptize it primavera in 1974.
 Along with Romeo Salta, and the Giambelli brothers, Sirio was at the lead in bringing the fi ne Italian dining experience to New York.
 Sirio runs a restaurant that is French by name but serves pasta primavera.

 This soup has weathered well with the generations of the Italian immigrant families that have cooked it.
 It is still cooked with nostalgia and reverence and at holidays, specifically in the homes of immigrants from southern Italy.
 It is one of those recipes that is predominantly shared when the whole family is at the table.
 While the “marriage” mostly likely refers to the marriage of the ingredients, the soup is also thought to give strength to newly married couple for their first wedding night.

 While the word parmigiana literally means "from Parma", a town in Northern Italy, this dish is clearly Sicilian in origin.
 Here you have the traditional eggplant-parmigiana recipe which everyone loves.
 It is a versatile dish that can be made in advance and baked when your guests arrive.
 It reheats great as a left over and makes a great sandwich as well.
 In Italy, sometimes it is not even baked, but assembled with a generous sprinkling of grated Grana Padano, eliminating the mozzarella, and eaten straightaway.

 Food is at the very heart of Latin culture.
 The savory aroma of a favourite dish can transport you back to a time and place half a world away.
-TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy and Latin America.
+TLN’s lifestyle shows take you on a culinary tour while serving up the best food and recipes from Italy, Latin America and all over the world.
 Buon Appetito! ¡Buen apetito!

 Ciao Italia Recipes